Low investment business ideas to start online

 Creating a successful digital product is a bit of a unicorn.
 If you can crack it, you’ve got an amazing opportunity, because once you have created your product, there’s no extras to deal with.
 There’s no extra manufacturing costs, no shipping costs, very few storage costs – and your margins remain high.
 Your product, depending on what you create, has the potential to make money infinitely – the dream!

 But it’s a unicorn – a rare, magical beast – because your product needs to be valuable enough to people that they will be willing to pay for it despite not actually receiving something physical.
-With so many products like eBooks and courses available free of charge online, your product needs to be outstanding.
+With so many products like eBooks and courses available free of charge on channels like YouTube, your product needs to be outstanding.

 Depending on where your strengths are, you might consider creating: